z-wix/adventofcode-2022/day1/README.md

 In case the Elves get hungry and need extra snacks, they need to know which Elf to ask: they'd like to know how many Calories are being carried by the Elf carrying the most Calories.
 In the example above, this is `24000` (carried by the fourth Elf).

-Find the Elf carrying the most Calories.
-How many total Calories is that Elf carrying?
+**Find the Elf carrying the most Calories.
+How many total Calories is that Elf carrying?**

-ANSWER:
+ANSWER: 66719